googleapis/google-cloud-dotnet/TESTING.md

 Google.Cloud.Vision.V1
 ----------------------

-The test project must have a populated product set.
-To create the set expected by the snippets, change to the `apis/Google.Cloud.Vision.V1` directory and run:
+The test project must have a populated product set, and have AutoML configured appropriately.
+To create the product set expected by the snippets, change to the `apis/Google.Cloud.Vision.V1` directory and
+run:

 ```text
 dotnet run -p Google.Cloud.Vision.V1.PopulateProductSearchTestSet -- Google.Cloud.Vision.V1.Snippets {YOUR_PROJECT_ID}